rafinskipg/git-changelog/README.md

 Generates a git changelog, inspired &amp; based on Angular JS changelog generator

+## Installation

+You can copy "changelog.js" file into your project and install "qq" npm package (dependency).

 ## Usage

 Follow the Commit Guidelines when you commit.